-On September 25th, 2023, EFSEC published

-Order 889, confirming the project was consistent with

-land-use requirements and meets the first requirement

-for granting an expedited processing of the
+10 On September 25th, 2023, EFSEC published 11 Order 889, confirming the project was consistent with 12 land-use requirements and meets the first requirement 13 for granting an expedited processing of the 14 application.

-application.

-With regards to the second criteria towards approval of expedited processing, during the formal SEPA process, EFSEC issued a letter to Cypress Creek Renewables on August 8th, 2023, notifying them that our evaluation found that -- that identified project impacts to visual and cultural resources were likely to be significant.
-SEPA rules allow the applicant to work with the lead agency to make further changes or mitigation that reduce impacts down to the level of nonsignificance.
+15 With regards to the second criteria towards 16 approval of expedited processing, during the formal 17 SEPA process, EFSEC issued a letter to Cypress Creek 18 Renewables on August 8th, 2023, notifying them that our 19 evaluation found that -- that identified project 20 impacts to visual and cultural resources were likely to 21 be significant.
+SEPA rules allow the applicant to work 2.2 with the lead agency to make further changes or 23 mitigation that reduce impacts down to the level of nonsignificance.
+24 extensively with Cypress Creek Renewables, and they were able to accommodate further setbacks from the roadways on both SR 142 and Knight Road.